-2.1.17 The Group could see an increased risk in parts of its credit portfolio, resulting in downgrades in the risk classification system.
+2.1.16 The Group may see a downgrade of parts of the credit portfolio, resulting in a negative migration in the risk classification system

-The Group could see an increased risk in parts of the credit portfolio, resulting in downgrades in the risk classification system.
-The Group uses through-the-cycle estimates of PD for the purpose of calculating the regulatory capital requirement.
-However, such downgrades could result in a higher regulatory capital requirement, which could lead to a need to obtain additional capital.
+The Group may see a downgrade of parts of the credit portfolio, resulting in a negative migration in the risk classification system.
+The Group uses through-the-cycle estimates of PD for the purpose of calculating the regulatory capital requirement, but there is still a risk that such migration could result in a higher regulatory capital requirement, which may lead to a need to obtain additional capital.
 In addition, the Group values assets and assesses the capital adequacy position of its banking subsidiaries using financial models based on assumptions and estimates taking into account the then prevailing market conditions which may prove inadequate if market conditions deteriorate.
-Furthermore, changes in foreign exchange rates, decreases in collateral ratios as a consequence of the deterioration of the market value of assets pledged as collateral, or deterioration in the economic environment, among other things, could result in further provisioning and/or an increase in REA, which could have a material adverse effect on the Swedbank Group's business, financial condition, results of operations and prospects.
+Furthermore, changes in foreign exchange rates, decreases in collateral ratios as a consequence of the deterioration of the market value of assets pledged as collateral, or deterioration in the economic environment, among other things, could result in further provisioning and/or an increase in Risk Exposure Amount ("REA"), which could have a material adverse effect on the Swedbank Group's financial condition, results of operations and prospects.

-2.1.18 Governmental responses to market disruptions may be inadequate and may have unintended consequences.
+2.1.17 Governmental responses to market disruptions may be inadequate and may have unintended consequences.

 The Swedbank Group may be adversely affected by governmental responses to market disruptions in the countries in which it operates.
-As a result of the financial crisis in 2008 and subsequent government intervention, there has been, and there is expected to continue to be, a substantial increase in governmental policy responses to market disruptions, including reductions in public spending and the imposition of further fiscal austerity measures, and changes in monetary and interest rate policies.
-Recent examples of such measures include the introduction by the SFSA of amortisation requirements for new mortgage loans in 2016 and 2018.
-See "-Worsening economic conditions in the countries where the Issuer and its subsidiaries (the "Swedbank Group") operate may adversely impact the Swedbank Group and are likely to continue to do so if those conditions persist or recur."
+As a result of the financial crisis in 2008 and subsequent government intervention, there has been, and there will continue to be, a substantial increase in governmental policy responses to market disruptions, including reductions in public spending and the imposition of further fiscal austerity measures, and changes in monetary and interest rate policies.

 The Swedbank Group has no control over governmental policy changes or over changes in the interpretation of fiscal legislation by any tax authority.
-Measures taken by various European governments to stimulate the economy and support the banking system in the event of another economic downturn may lead to an increase in the tax burden or to a reduction in tax benefits.
-Significant changes in governmental policy responses in Sweden or in the other countries where the Swedbank Group operates, or difficulties in implementing such responses or with the type and effectiveness of the impact of such responses, could have a relevant adverse impact on the activity, financial situation and operating results of the Swedbank Group.
+The recent measures taken by various European governments to stimulate the economy and support the banking system may lead to an increase in the tax burden or to a reduction in tax benefits.
+Significant changes in governmental policy responses in Sweden or in the other countries where the Swedbank Group operates, or difficulties in implementing such responses or with the type and effectiveness of the impact of such responses, may have a relevant adverse impact on the activity, financial situation and operating results of the Swedbank Group.
 For instance, the Swedbank Group may have to enter into future contractual arrangements by operation of law or necessity under which the Swedish Government may have the right to take possession over the Swedbank Group or part of it or its assets.
-In such instance of government takeover, the value of the Swedbank Group or its assets could be considered to be limited and the Swedbank Group may not receive adequate compensation, which could therefore significantly reduce its assets.
+In such instance of government takeover, the value of the Swedbank Group or its assets may be considered to be limited and the Swedbank Group may not receive adequate compensation, which could therefore significantly reduce its assets.

-2.1.19 The Swedbank Group may be required to reassess assumptions used in the calculation of defined benefit pension schemes and to make further contributions to its pension schemes if the value of the plan assets is not sufficient to cover potential liabilities.
+2.1.18 The Swedbank Group may be required to reassess assumptions used in the calculation of defined benefit pension schemes and to make further contributions to its pension schemes if the value of the plan assets is not sufficient to cover potential liabilities.